saeyslab/nichenetr/README.md

-Following vignette contains the explanation on how to perform the most basic NicheNet analysis: prioritizing ligands and predicting target genes of top-ranked ligands - this demo analysis takes only a few minutes to run:
+Following vignette contains the explanation on how to perform the most basic NicheNet analysis: prioritizing ligands and predicting target genes of prioritized ligands - this demo analysis takes only a few minutes to run:

 -   [NicheNet’s ligand activity analysis on a gene set of